AlexJReid/blog/content/posts/bigtable-filtering/index.md

 To fetch the next page, repeat the process by reading from that exclusive start key, with the same end key.

 The approach for paging is the same taken for DynamoDB and is [explained in this post](/posts/dynamodb-efficient-filtering-3/).
 Cloud Bigtable does not return a value for `LastEvaluatedKey` like DynamoDB, but we can create one by simply inspecting the key for the last row displayed.
+As we are considering start keys to be _exclusive_, like DynamoDB, the key is appended with `\x00` to increment it so that the scan commences with the _next_ row.

+If none of the results from a subquery are visible, the first available key from that query will be used.
+As this row has not been displayed yet, we treat it like a normal _inclusive_ row key, so use it as-is.

+If no results are found for a subquery, no `LastEvaluatedKey` is included for it.

+As there is only one `LastEvaluatedKey` for each query, these are encoded into an array which is base64 encoded and used as the _pagination cursor_.
+When there are no more combined results, this array will be empty and no pagination links will be displayed.

+There is a chance that rows from a sub-query are never actually displayed.
+Imagine a scenario where there was a faulty batch of a product in 2017, resulting in a lot of low-rated comments.
+All other comments for the product are generally positive.
+When reverse scanning comments of rating `1` or `5`, the same set of `1`-rated comments will be returned continually, until the user gets to that period in 2017.
+This is slightly wasteful.
+Generating and using statistics around the comment distribution would allow a query to be planned more effectively.
+However, the queries are cheap and data transfer minimal, so it is not a bad tradeoff to not prematurely optimise.

 ## Testing it out